Oscars 2018: Everything You Didn't See on the Award Show

 The Handmaid's Tale star Elisabeth Moss, chewing gum, took photos with fans as she walked the red carpet.

-Figure skater Adam Rippon, who recently helped Team USA win a bronze medal at the 2018 Winter Olympics, walked the red carpet in a bondage-themed outfit.
-He was accompanied by teammate Mirai Nagasu.
+Rippon, who recently helped Team USA's figure skating team win a bronze medal at the 2018 Winter Olympics, walked the red carpet in a bondage-themed outfit.
+He was accompanied by Mirai.
 The two slowly make their way down the carpet and paused to fix their outfits.
 A person later complimented Rippon on his look, to which he responded, "Thank you, just something subtle."

 Kelly Ripa, accompanied by husband Mark Consuelos, talked to E!
 News' host and her Live With Kelly and Ryan co-host Ryan Seacrest about her Oscars role, saying, "As soon as they hand them the Academy Award, they turn around, they come right to us backstage.
 We have candy set up there; we have a full bar.
 We serve tequila and apparently no one else here does so that's the key!"